2024 Supercopa de la Liga MX

 The 2024 Supercopa de la Liga MX was an official Mexican football match that took place on 30 June 2024.
 The match was the second edition of the Supercopa de la Liga MX, contested by the 2023 Campeón de Campeones and the 2024 Campeón de Campeones.
-This cup featured América, the 2024 champion, and UANL, the 2023 champion.
+This cup featured América, the 2024 champion, and Tigres, the 2023 champion.
 The match took place at Dignity Health Sports Park in Carson, California, which normally hosts the Campeón de Campeones.
 Like the Campeón de Campeones, this cup was contested at a neutral venue in the United States.

-Due to América winning both the Apertura 2023 and Clausura 2024, they were automatically awarded the 2024 Campeón de Campeones title since Atlas did it in the previous two seasons.
+Due to América winning both the Apertura 2023 and Clausura 2024, they were automatically awarded the 2024 Campeón de Campeones title, the first club to earn the title in this manner since Atlas two seasons prior.
 However, due to commercial commitments in Liga MX, a match must be played in the United States as the kickoff of the 2024–25 Liga MX season, when the team faces the previous holder of the Campeón de Campeones, Tigres UANL on 30 June 2024.

-América won the match 2–1, securing their first Supercopa de la Liga MX title.
+América won the match, 2–1, securing their first Supercopa de la Liga MX title.